Last updated June 28, 2026

 Infrastructure posture

-- Use HTTPS on swifttool.org, app.swifttool.org and cloud.swifttool.org.
+- HTTPS is used across swifttool.org, app.swifttool.org and cloud.swifttool.org.

 Operational monitoring